kieran168/kieran168/README.md

 ### Below are three research projects I worked on in R Programming during my M.A.
 Economics program!
 I had a lot of fun working on them and learned a lot about coding in R and about being a better researcher!
 And I would love to do the same for your projects!

-### Please reach out if you are interested in working in the financial literacy, personal finance, or consumer finance space!
+### Please reach out if you would like to colllaborate in the financial literacy, personal finance, or consumer finance space!

 ### Financial_Literacy-AND-Crypto_Currencies
 - Title: Analysis of the influence of cryptocurrency regulation on levels of financial literacy